dmyma/iOS-interview/README.md

 To have a closure capture variables as weak or unowned, you can give the closure instructions on how to capture certain variables.

+!
+What kind of collections do you know?

 ------